+STANDARD: LEADER STANDARD: LEADERSHIP Indicator Rating of Performance 4 Exemplary level of 3 Full function and 2 Limited development 1 Little or no development and implementation operational level of development and implementation and partial implementation development and implementation Option 3 - District - Management Organization - School Leader ✓ District charters or contracts directly with a Management Organization ✓ Management Organization hires a School Leader to manage the school. ✓ There is no decision made by the local board ✓ The management organization uses their board.
+Three of the four components are implemented and operational Two of the four components are implemented and operational Option 3 is not operational or being implemented as agreed.

 STANDARD: LEADER STANDARD: LEADERSHIP

 Indicator Rating of Performance

 4 3 2 1

 Exemplary level of Full function and Limited development Little or no

 development and operational level of and partial development and

 implementation development and implementation implementation

 implementation

-Option 3 - ✓ District charters or Three of the four Two of the four Option 3 is not

-District - Management contracts directly components are components are operational or being

-Organization - School with a Management implemented and implemented and implemented as agreed.

-Leader Organization operational operational

-✓ Management

-Organization hires a

-School Leader to

-manage the school.

-✓ There is no decision

-made by the local

-board

-✓ The management

-organization uses

-their board.

-STANDARD: LEADER STANDARD: LEADERSHIP

-Indicator Rating of Performance

-4 3 2 1

-Exemplary level of Full function and Limited development Little or no

-development and operational level of and partial development and

-implementation development and implementation implementation implementation

-Application Process - All Quality Indicators Implementation Quality Indicators are
+Application Process - All Quality Indicators Quality Indicators are

 Quality Indicators are addressed and clearly missing or not evident.

 are evident in the LEA's described to meet SEA Description lacking in

 application/petition as requirements. detail.

-indicated: 1
+indicated:

 Educational Need,

 Mission, Purpose,

 Enrollment and

 Recruitment,

 Educational Philosophy,

 Support for Learning,

 Staffing Plan,

 Measurable Goals/

 Assessment,

 Governance, LEA

 Responsibilities,

 Financial Management

 including budget with

 implementation detail.

-STANDARD: LEADER SHIP Indicator Rating of Performance Full function and operational level of development and implementation Limited development and partial implementation Little or no development and implementation Does not adhere to the authorizing elements, organizational structures and financial resources as defined by the application process led by the SEA. implementing policies and procedures ✓ Flexibility for performance based opportunities ✓ Hold schools accountable for academic performance ✓ Determine objective and verifiable ready 21 st century skills
+STANDARD: LEADER STANDARD: LEADERSHIP Indicator Rating of Performance 1 3 Full function and operational level of development and implementation 2 Limited development and partial implementation 1 Little or no development and implementation Does not adhere to the authorizing elements, organizational structures and financial resources as defined by the application process led by the SEA. developing and implementing policies and procedures ✓ Flexibility for performance based opportunities ✓ Prepare for career ready 21st century skills ✓ Hold schools accountable for academic performance ✓ Determine objective and verifiable

 measures for

 performance

-١, Build parent and
+\checkmark Build parent and